-Figure: 3.3 {a} Example of Reports [Ms Access]
+Figure 3.6: Reports Example [MS Access APPOINTMENT Report]

 Most of the information in a report comes from an underlying table, query, or SQL statement, which is the source of the report's data.
 Other information in the report is stored in the report's design.